 - a) Direct Payments This is where the implementing partner is responsible for the expenses but requested UNDP to effect payment to the vendor/consultant on its behalf.
 The implementing partner is accountable for the disbursement and maintains all supporting documentation.
-UNDP simply effects payments on the basis of properly authorized requests and gives the implementing partner a copy of the related disbursement voucher as evidence that payment was made. - b) UNDP Support Services This is where the government and UNDP have agreed that UNDP will provide support services to the project and signed Project Document with Annex for UNDP support services.
-These support services must be described in the Annex.
+UNDP simply effects payments on the basis of properly authorized requests and gives the implementing partner a copy of the related disbursement voucher as evidence that payment was made. - b) UNDP Support Services This is where the government and UNDP have agreed that UNDP will provide support services to the project and signed a Letter of Agreement.
+These support services must be described in the Letter of Agreement (LOA).
 UNDP is fully responsible and accountable for these expenses and, accordingly, maintains all supporting documentation for the disbursement.
 These expenses are outside the scope of audit and, therefore, will not be reviewed by the auditors.
 This scope limitation should not be used as a reason for issuing a qualified audit opinion on the CDR.
-Where there is no signed Project Document with Annex for UNDP Support Services or a Country Programme Action Plan (CPAP) with the respective clauses of the LOA for UNDP Support Services, the audit should also cover the UNDP expenses under CO support.
+Where there is no signed Letter of Agreement for UNDP Support Services or a Country Programme Action Plan (CPAP) with the respective clauses of the LOA for UNDP Support Services, the audit should also cover the UNDP expenses under CO support.
 The CO must include this information in the TOR/contract for the auditors.